Kashisharora12/Containerization-and-devops-lab/experiment-6/README.md

-Experiment 6: Comparison of Docker Run and Docker Compose
+Experiment 6 : Comparison of Docker Run and Docker Compose

+Name: Kashish Arora

-Name: Mayank Thakur Roll No: R2142230924 Course: Containerization and DevOps Lab Experiment No: 6
+Roll No: R2142230009  Course: Containerization and DevOps Lab Experiment No: 6

 Objective

 To understand the relationship between docker run and Docker Compose, and to compare their configuration syntax and use cases by deploying single-container and multi-container applications.

 PART A – Theory